Teaching and Research Quality in Computer Science

 Computing at the University of Birmingham dates back to the 1950's, with the school boasting a strong tradition of academic excellence.

-We are an internationally top ranking computer science department, and are home to a number of staff working at the forefront of their fields of expertise.
+We are an internationally ranking computer science department, and are home to a number of academic staff working at the forefront of their field of expertise.

 Our School is also home to a GCHQ-recognised Academic Centre of Excellence in Cyber Security Research.